https://www.pinterest.com/ 300k Followers 100k Followers

 Safety notes:

-• Start extremely light: you can always increase
+• Start really light: you can always increase

 • Avoid kidneys, spine, joints, and tailbone